harshitpaunikar1/Project-14/.github/project-buildup-history.md

 - Task summary: Came back after lunch and realized pushed a config tweak after noticing the wrong default param was being used.
 - Deliverable: One of those satisfying small wins.
+## 2021-02-17 - Day 6: Baseline model

+- Task summary: After stepping away for a bit, came back and found a duplicate function that slipped in during copy-paste.
+Removed it.
+- Deliverable: Nothing dramatic — just keeping things tidy.